VladimirNeri/personal-site/app/data/about.md

 <br><br>
 #### Some tools I've used

-HTML5, CSS3, Javascript, JQuery, Bootstrap, Firebase, NodeJs, MySQL, MongoDB, Express, Handelbars & ReactJS.
+React, CSS, NodeJs, Express, MongoDb, MySql and much more.
 <br><br>
 #### Currently
 Looking to start at a company to continue my journey as a full-time Web Developer.
 I'm currently earning additional certifications in Javascript, CSS, Node and React to enhance a deeper understanding of these technologies.